maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 <br>
 ![][Image 2]

 I added a dotted red border to the both containing boxes to illustrate what happens when an image is rendered within a smaller containing element.
+It bleeds through its borders.
 One solution to this problem is to use:

     overflow: hidden